sameesin/cisco-csftd-on-aws/content/40_Deploy FTD & FMC/1_FTD and FMC.md

 # **Introduction**

 ## <ins>**FMC**</ins>
-The code below is for creating one FMC in any one of the AZ which have the FTD instance.
+The code below is for creating one FMC in any one of the AZ which will host the FTD instance.

 The data source to collect the ami of the FMC is:
 ```
 data "aws_ami" "fmcv" {
-  #most_recent = true      // you can enable this if you want to deploy more
   owners      = ["aws-marketplace"]
  filter {
     name   = "name"